108th Infantry Regiment (United States): Composition of 3rd NY Volunteer Infantry

-1898–1925
+Early 20th century

 After the war the 3rd New York was dissolved and the companies returned to the peacetime National Guard duties of drilling and supporting the state and local authorities.
-The regiment was reformed on 30 March 1907.
+The companies were reorganized as the 1st, 2nd, and 3rd Infantry Battalions on 22 December 1898, and were consolidated into the 3rd Infantry on 30 March 1907.
 In April 1913 the 3rd served in Buffalo during rioting caused by a streetcar workers' strike.
 It was also deployed for guard duty at Pharr, Texas on the Mexican border in 1916 during the U.S. Army's expedition against the guerrilla commander Pancho Villa.

+World War I

-On October 1, 1917, as New York National Guardsmen trained at Camp Wadsworth, South Carolina, the 108th Infantry Regiment was formed pursuant to a general order.
+On October 1, 1917, nearly six months after the American entry into World War I, as New York National Guardsmen trained at Camp Wadsworth, South Carolina, the 108th Infantry Regiment was formed pursuant to a general order.
 By the same order, 1,350 men were transferred in from the 74th New York Infantry (Buffalo) and 293 men from the 12th New York Infantry (New York City).
-In November 1917 the regiment was organized into the 54th Infantry Brigade as part of the 27th Division.
+In November 1917 the regiment was organized into the 54th Infantry Brigade as part of the 27th Division, commanded by Major General John F. O'Ryan.
 By 31 May 1918 the whole regiment had arrived in France.
-The 27th Division (minus division artillery) was attached to British forces for training and issued British rifles and machine guns.
-The Division ended up fighting alongside the British and Australians for its entire combat service.
+The 27th Division (minus the division's artillery) was attached to British forces for training and issued British rifles and machine guns.
+Members of the 108th Infantry received training on a variety of military subjects and enjoyed friendly relations with their instructors, the Training Cadre of the 6th Battalion, Lancashire Fusiliers, 66th Division.
+The 27th Division ended up fighting alongside the British and Australians for its entire combat service.
 The Regimental Scout Officer of the 108th noted that "we were supposed to leave behind the customs and traditions of the U.S. Army, in which we had been so carefully brought up, in order that we might study and adapt ourselves to those of our Allies, the British, with whom our lot had been cast for the duration of the war."
 This included living on the British Tommy's relatively scanty rations.